sdemchenko/kyiv-table-tennis/schedule_en.md

 * 9:00 AM - 3:00 PM.
 "Orion".
 A ladder competition.
 * 5:00 PM - 10:30 PM.
 "Volia".
 A ladder competition.
+  * August 20: all tables are reserved for a 0-20 ranking tournament
 * 5:00 PM - 7:30 PM.
 Drahomanov University Sports Complex.
 A ladder competition.
 * 5:00 PM - 8:00 PM.
 "Pechersk".
 A ladder competition.
 * 6:00 PM - 8:30 PM.
 "Himars".
 Games in a group.